nasifimtiazohi/Coverity-Data-Analysis/memory/report.md

 when they were first introduced in the code.
 We state our research questions as:

-**RQ1:** How frequently memory-related alerts are identified by a static analysis security testing tool?
+- **RQ1:** <em>How frequently memory-related alerts are identified by a static analysis security testing tool?
-        How do developers respond to these alerts?
+        How do developers respond to these alerts?</em>
-**RQ2:** How many CVEs were identified by a static analysis security testing tool
-        when the involved flaws were first introduced in the code?
+- **RQ2:** <em> How many CVEs were identified by a static analysis security testing tool when the involved flaws were first introduced in the code? </em>

 In the following sections,
 we first explain our dataset